 WAKE UP EARLY

 Whenever possible, stay hydrated and eat.
-Restoring energies helps to see the “Caminho” with different eyes.
+Restoring energy helps to see the caminho with fresh eyes.

 Close your eyes and breathe in: the morning dew, the plants, the fruit, the food, what you are drinking, the wind, the rain, the clouds, the stones, the animals, the temples, other pilgrims.
-Register all the olfactory memories of the “Caminho” in your diary.
+Register all your smelly memories of the caminho in your diary.

-Include a mat in your gear and rest wherever the body and landscape asks you to.
+Take a mat with you and rest wherever your body and landscape ask you to.
 Making short stops along the way has great benefits.